 You mentioned you now think the Hi-Hat Club series is too high-contrast.
 How would you say your style has changed over the years?
 Or maybe even conceptually?

 There was also a Juice photographer called Murat Aslan, who I got very close with.
 He taught me a lot about programs and software and such, and how to be more refined.
 Less ‘rough.’
 That there was more to editing than only the contrast button.
 Also, the reason I did everything in Leica-style black-and-white for the Hi-Hat Club, is because I was afraid of colored photos.
 So many buttons and options to adjust the colors of everything in a photo!
 So I decided to just go for black-and-white.
 Compared to now, I developed a much more colorful look for myself.
 Which is also shown in my recent Passin’ Me By magazines.

 And perhaps also even a new way of working?

 The way I work has always been similar to ADHD; a hyperactive way of working.
+I never got tested or looked ADHD treatment for adults online so for all I know, I might have it as well.
 When I walk through a city I always pay attention to how things look.
 Then you don’t frame it as a photographer, but your eyes frame it.
 It all happens in a split-second.
 The sunlight, someone crossing the street, the right angle… So it’s a hyperactive way of looking at things.
 It turns my wife crazy when we walk down a street and I ask, “Did you see that?!”, and she’s like, “Wait.. what…?
 Nein!”
 I love music, but I’ve always been a very visual guy.
 I always lived through my eyes.
 That shaped my photography a lot.